 Undergraduate Students (JPs and Senior Theses)

 Undergraduate students from a variety of departments (PHY, NEU, MOL, CBE, MAE, EE etc.) are welcome in the lab.
 Interested students should contact Josh via email.
 It is important that JP and thesis students have enough time in the lab to make serious contributions and are encouraged to start as early as possible.
-Freshman are particularly welcome in the lab.
+Freshman are particularly welcome in the group.